tristan-seto/verilog/README.md

-# verilog-hdl
+# verilog
-Hardware Description Language Projects
+Verilog Hardware Description Language Project

-This repository consists of projects (and possibly labs) I have worked on using Verilog HDL during my time at the University of Toronto.
+This repository consists of projects I have worked on using Verilog HDL during my time at the University of Toronto.
 The projects in this repository are based on the following courses:

 • ECE 241 F – Digital Systems (Fall 2023), Language: Verilog HDL